 A statewide network of programs and practitioners working to achieve racial equity in higher education by supporting college participation and graduation of students of color, low income, and first-generation students.
-MCAN is sponsored by the Minnesota Minority Education Partnership (MMEP).
+MCAN is sponsored by the Minnesota Education Equity Partnership (MnEEP).

 Minnesota Department of Education (MDE)

 The state agency that oversees all K-12 schools in Minnesota and other educational programs, including early learning programs, Adult Basic Education, community education, and citizenship programs.
 Responsible for curriculum standards and performance measures.
 Administers Minnesota's 339 school districts and oversees all licensed teachers in the state.